-Tools – Course is selected from the following list.

-GEOG 670 – Geographic Information Systems

-MAST 663 – Decision Tools for Policy Analysis

-UAPP 801 - Processes of Social Inquiry

-UAPP 865 - Dissertation Proposal Practicum
+SPPA 863 Dissertation Proposal Development (3 credits)

 DISA 969 PhD Dissertation (9 credits)

-DISA 680 Disaster Science and Management Seminar (1 credit)

-Taken two semesters for credit
+SPPA 861 Doctoral Professional Development (1 credit per semester for 5 semesters or until proposal defense) Students will take 1 credit for each of their first six semesters or until they complete their dissertation proposal with the exception of the semester they are enrolled in DISA880- Qualifier Preparation.
+After the completion of the proposal students will register in SPPA 861 for 0 credits.

 DISA 880 Qualifier Preparation (1 credit) – Taken the semester prior to taking the Qualifier Examination in lieu of SPPA861.

 Elective (3 credits)

-Other requirements:

-DISA 681 Professional Development (0 credit)

-Required each semester, except the semester in which DISA880 is taken) for all full-time students after completing two semesters of DISA 680

 The elective is intended to enhance and broaden a student’s scholarly involvement in the program.
 Students who have completed the MS in Disaster Science and Management at University of Delaware or have come from other programs where similar material has been covered can waive requirements and take additional electives after discussion with their advisor and subject to approval of the plan of study.